 What is our core product?

-Exotic views of endless Sahya Mountain ranges, the smell of raw virgin earth, the crisp uncontaminated mountain air that you fill your lungs with, the warmth of the morning sun that makes your face glow, the tune of exotic birds that merrily flock to the estate, the clear night sky full of glittering stars, friendly staff that treats you like family….
+Exotic views of endless Sahya Mountain ranges and the Shola forests and rainforests of Munnar, the smell of raw virgin earth, the crisp uncontaminated mountain air that you fill your lungs with, the warmth of the morning sun that makes your face glow, the tune of exotic birds that merrily flock to the estate, the clear night sky full of glittering stars, friendly staff that treats you like family….

 To simply sum it up, we sell the ‘Magic of Mountain Gods’!